 Executive Office of Elder Affairs – The Executive Office of Elder Affairs offers information on community service opportunities.
-Opportunities are available to volunteer, add your serve on boards or commissions, or help deliver service to others in need.
+Chances are available to volunteer, add your service on boards or commissions, or help deliver service to others in need.
 This site will provide you with links to Connect & Serve and other volunteer matching websites, the Governor’s boards and commissions application site, the Governor’s Public Calendar of Events, and various service organizations.

 One Ashburton Place, 5th Floor